 USB target modules support different USB input devices.
-You can use the special features of a USB input device after selecting the specific USB keyboard mode (see page 79).

-As an alternative to the specific USB keyboard modes, you can use the Generic HID mode.
-In this mode, the data from the USB devices connected to the top Keyb./Mouse interface is transmitted to the active target module.
+You can use the special features of a USB input device after selecting the specific USB keyboard mode.
+As an alternative to the specific USB keyboard modes, you can also use the generic USB mode.
+In this mode, the data from the USB devices connected to the top Keyb./ Mouse interface is transmitted to the active target module.